ionos-cloud/certbot-dns-ionos-cloud/README.md

 Afterwards, any changes made to the plugin will be directly reflected when executing the `certbot certonly --authenticator dns-ionos` (without the need to execute `pip install` again).

-It's important to note that the following arguments need also to be provided when developing locally in a virtual environment `--logs-dir`, `--config-dir`, `--work-dir`, otherwise the `certbot` will attempt to use the default global default folders for logging, configuration, and work.
-This may not work because of lacking permissions, so you may see errors like below if those arguments are not set:
+It's important to note that the following arguments need also to be provided when developing locally in a virtual environment `--logs-dir`, `--config-dir`, `--work-dir`, otherwise the `certbot` will attempt to use the global folders for logging, configuration, and work.
+This may not work because of the lack of permissions, so you may see errors like below if those arguments are not set:

 ```
 The following error was encountered: